4 boys get youth treatment after sandbag hits car, kills man

-TOLEDO, Ohio (AP) — Four teenagers charged after a sandbag thrown from an Ohio highway overpass killed a Michigan man have been sentenced to a program at a youth treatment facility.
+TOLEDO, Ohio (AP) — Four teenagers charged for throwing a sandbag from an Ohio highway overpass that killed a Michigan man have been sentenced to a youth treatment facility program.

-Police say the boys, who were then 13 or 14, threw rocks and sandbags onto Interstate 75 near downtown Toledo in December.
-One sandbag smashed through a car windshield and injured a rider, 22-year-old Marquise Byrd of Warren, Michigan, who later died.
+Police say the boys, who were then each 13 or 14, threw rocks and sandbags onto Interstate 75 near downtown Toledo in December.
+One sandbag smashed through a car windshield and hit a rider, 22-year-old Marquise Byrd, of Warren, Michigan.
+He later died.

 The boys apologized to Byrd’s family in juvenile court Friday.
 The judge said they could end up in juvenile detention for years if they don’t complete programming of unspecified length at the youth treatment center.